gordonguthrie/belka-example/docs/belka_example_callbacks.md

 Well Erlang is a pattern matching language and so you can push the case statements into what are called function heads.
 This app could be written as a single function call with a case statement for each of the 15 different cases handled.
 Instead its written as 15 different function definitions with a pattern match in each.
 When the function is called these act like a case statement:

 * if the parameters the function is being called with match the pattern match in the 1st clause then the first clause runs, if not the 2nd clause is checked.
-* if the parameters mactch the 2nd, its invoked, if not, carry on
+* if the parameters match the 2nd, its invoked, if not, carry on
 * and so on and so forth
 ^

-Just like in a case statement, the paramaters might match on multiple patterns so the order in which you write the cases matters.
+Just like in a case statement, the parameters might match on multiple patterns so the order in which you write the cases matters.

 ## The Complete `gemini://` Protocol Implementation